datagraph/jquery-jsonrpc/README.md

 A [JSON RPC 2.0](http://groups.google.com/group/json-rpc/web/json-rpc-2-0) compatible client library and jQuery plugin.

+## First, a quick compatibility note

+If you need to support IE6 & IE7, you will need to include Douglas Crockford's [JSON](https://github.com/douglascrockford/JSON-js) library in order for this plugin to work.
+The specific file you need from that repository is in json2.js.

 ## Getting Started

 The simplest way to configure jsonRPC is via the setup method